mralexgray/Rebel/README.md

 ## Getting Started

-To start building the framework, clone this repository and then run `git submodule update --init --recursive`.
+To start building the framework, clone this repository and then run `script/bootstrap`.
 This will automatically pull down any dependencies.

 ## Contributing